 What does blood sugar have to do with dietary ketosis?
 Why should you care about your blood sugar levels if you are not diabetic?
 As a therapeutic nutritionist, I have to say that everybody needs to know their blood sugar levels.

-Maintaining carbohydrate intake less than 20g daily, reducing the excess amount of protein intake and consuming saturated fats, will reduce your fasting blood sugar below 80 mg/dl or 4.4 mmol/L. Yes, saturated fats are really healthy for us as well as cholesterol for vital bodily functions.
+Maintaining carbohydrate intake less than 20g daily will reduce your fasting blood sugar below 80 mg/dl or 4.4 mmol/L. Yes, saturated fats are really healthy for us as well as cholesterol for vital bodily functions.
 Once you get on average your blood ketones to be at 2.0 mmol/L, your blood sugar will fall to ideal levels.